RacoonDog/Electron/README.md

 - `ReflectInit Caching` : Reduces game launch time by ~100-300 ms with 5 addons.
 - `Rainbow` : Deactivates the `RainbowColors` tick loop when no rainbow colors are in use.
-- `Utils` : Optimizes some util class methods.
 - `Starscript` : Ignores `Section` instructions when context does not allow colored text and re-use `StringBuilder` objects when applicable.
 - `Light Overlay` : Skips rendering crosses that are above the camera's Y position.
 - `Hole Filler` : Stops iterating blocks when past the blocks per tick threshold.

+& Various utility method optimizations.

-totally didnt steal this readme template
+*totally didnt steal this readme template*